wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-add-measures/includes/4-quick-measures.md

 ```

 > [!NOTE]
-> After the quick measure has been created, you must apply changes in the formula bar.
+> After the quick measure has been created, you must apply any changes in the formula bar.

 Rename the measure as **Profit Margin**, and then set the format to a percentage with two decimal places.